oracle/oci-typescript-sdk/lib/apmtraces/README.md

-# OCI NodeJS client for Apm Traces Service
+# OCI Node.js client for Apm Traces Service

 This module enables you to write code to manage resources for Apm Traces Service.